-I’m no longer illusioned by the possibility of this album, I’ve accepted that Cole and Kendrick might not be compatible as artists.
-Collaborating on an album isn’t simply fusing your talents, it’s attempting to make two different styles work in harmony.
+I’m no longer illusioned by the possibility of this album.
+I’ve accepted that Cole and Kendrick might not be compatible as artists.
+Collaborating on an album isn’t simply fusing your talents; it’s attempting to make two different styles work in harmony.
 These are two artists who have made their way by taking two completely different paths, and while the outcome has been great separately, together they risk creating a catastrophe.
 While both artists deal with similar themes, their angles of approach couldn’t be more different.

-While these two are parallel in many ways, the differences are also too large to overlook.
-Imagine if Kobe Bryant and Michael Jordan played on the same basketball team, you can see victory, you can picture the NBA rings, you can hear the cheers every night that trampled another opponent, complete domination of the NBA.
-It’s a beautiful scenario to imagine, but in reality, there would be a power struggle that opens up a bigger possibility for disaster than success.
-Talents their size are bound to clash, there’s an incompatibility that would cause their team to suffer.
+While these two artists are parallel in many ways, their differences are too large to overlook.
+Imagine if Kobe Bryant and Michael Jordan played on the same basketball team—you could see victories, you could picture the NBA rings, you could hear the cheers every night that trampled another opponent.
+It would be complete domination.
+But while it’s a beautiful scenario to imagine, in reality, there would be a power struggle that opens up a bigger possibility for disaster than success.
+Talents their size are bound to clash; there’s an incompatibility that would cause their team to suffer.

-How do you merge their two worlds in a way that doesn't seem forced?
-There's also a lack of music to help with painting this picture.
-The only song that we have from the two that features only Kendrick and Cole is “Forbidden Fruit” from Born Sinner.
-While it isn’t a bad song, it’s a bit different than most of Cole’s more memorable records and Kendrick only appears on the hook.
+How do you merge their worlds in a way that doesn't seem forced?
+Unfortunately, our sample size thus far is minimal.
+The only song from the pair featuring only Kendrick and Cole is “Forbidden Fruit” from Born Sinner.
+While it isn’t a bad record, it’s a bit different than most of Cole’s more memorable records and Kendrick only appears on the hook.

-After hours of struggling with the thought, I’ve accepted that Cole and Kendrick might be Chicken and Waffle flavored Lays.
-Just because they are both good separate doesn’t mean that they will be great together and I wouldn't want anything less than great from these two.
+After hours of struggling with the thought, I’ve come to the conclusion Cole and Kendrick would be Chicken and Waffle flavored Lays.
+Just because they are both good separate doesn’t mean that they will be great together.
+I wouldn't want anything less than great from these two.

 This time, the greatness we imagine should be enough.